-Internship II is designed to offer structured opportunities for direct client contact hours in mental health counseling art therapy treatment with emphasis on group work.
-Student's supervisors meet the credentialing requirements of both a Licensed Clinical Mental Health Clinician and a Registered Art Therapist - in settings vetted by the Clinical Coordinator.
-Prior to taking CAT 602, students must first successfully complete CAT 601 as a course prerequisite.
-To enter the internship courses, students must have demonstrated compliance with the practicum and internship policies and will indicate their agreement to uphold practicum standards.
-Formerly: INTERNSHIP IN MH/ART THERAPY II, Spring 2017 and prior.
+This course is designed to offer supervised opportunities for direct client contact hours in clinical mental health counseling with art therapy concentration.
+Students' supervisors meet the credentialing requirements outlined in the practicum internship manual and are vetted by the Clinical Coordinator.
+Prior to taking 602, students must first successfully complete CPS 601 as a course prerequisite.
+To enter the internship courses, students must have demonstrated compliance with the practicum and internship policies as outlined in the Practicum/Internship manual and will indicate their agreement to uphold internship standards.